 If you enjoy alcohol and have an interest in Korean cuisine, you must try soju.
 This drink is a favorite in Korea and has enjoyed growing popularity in the Western world.
 Once you learn about soju's contents, history, and how it tastes, you'll feel like a pro when ordering the drink at a Korean bar or restaurant.

 Simply put, soju is a clear distilled liquor that is made from rice, like many drinks in Korea.
 However, it can be made from wheat or barley as well.
 The word soju means "burned liquor," referring to how the alcohol is distilled at a high temperature.

-It is usually consumed neat, and most bottles of soju will fall in the range of 20 to 40 percent alcohol (40 to 80 proof).
-So, if the alcoholic content isn't too much for you, give the drink a try.
+It is usually consumed neat, and most bottles of soju will fall in the range of 20% to 40% alcohol (40 to 80 proof).
+If the alcoholic content isn't too much for you, give the drink a try.
 If you're unsure if you can handle that much liquor, try it in a shot glass or another small portion.
 It is also smart to have some food in your stomach to lessen the alcohol's effects on you.

 The Taste of Soju

 Soju has a clean, neutral taste that makes it a good accompaniment to Korean food or Korean snacks.
 People often say that the taste reminds them of vodka, but most commercial soju sold today has a sweeter and less aggressive flavor than vodka.
 This is good news for you if you like your liquor sweet or find vodka to be too strong.

 Soju may just be catching on in the West, but it's hardly a new drink.
 This alcoholic beverage was first distilled in Korea way back in the 1300s after, historians believe, that the Mongols brought the Persian technique to Korea.
 It became one of the most popular spirits in Korea over the centuries until the Japanese occupation, when soju production was suppressed and sake and beer became more popular.